andersennl/case-switch/README.md

 # Case Switch package for Atom editor

-Atom editor package to change variable/method names from hyphen- to snake- to camelCase and back again.
+Atom editor package to change variable/method names from kebab- to snake- to camelCase and back again.

 # Functionality
 There are two ways to convert your selected text.